Skip to main content

 On July 17th, 1902, Willis Carrier invented the first modern air conditioning system.
 Carrier’s invention helped give rise to numerous industries that continue to power our economy today.
 Today’s “modern” cooling systems still operate on the same basic principles, providing comfortably chilled air to people inside.
 So, how do air conditioners work?

-a woman without house ac sits in front of a fan after learning how does air conditioning work
+a woman without house ac sits in front of a fan after learning how does air conditioning work in air conditioning systems

 Air conditioners come in a variety of shapes and sizes, but they all operate on the same basic premise.
 An air conditioner provides cold air inside your home or enclosed space by actually removing heat and humidity from the indoor air.
 It returns the cooled air to the indoor space, and transfers the unwanted heat and humidity outside.